-It is the policy of the Superstition Fire & Medical District that supervisors administer discipline in a corrective, progressive, and lawful manner.
+It is the policy of the Superstition Fire & Medical District that corrective action and discipline be administered in a corrective, progressive (where appropriate), and lawful manner.

-The principal objective of disciplinary action is to improve behaviors or correct performance concerns.
-Disciplinary proceedings and the results thereof are confidential.
-The supervisors are responsible for maintaining this confidentiality.
+The principal objective of corrective action and/or discipline is to improve behaviors or correct performance concerns.
+Proceedings and the results thereof are confidential and it is the responsibility of everyone involved to maintain this confidentiality.
+However, all corrective/disciplinary actions are subject to disclosure via a public records request.
 All media inquiries pertaining to disciplinary actions shall be directed to the Fire Chief or designee.
-Contents of a reprimand or separation notice are public records and subject to disclosure.